Coordinator, Brian Howell

-The Certificate in Mission Studies is a research focused, interdisciplinary program designed to produce the next generation of missiologists.
+The Certificate in Mission Studies is a research-focused, interdisciplinary program designed to produce the next generation of missiologists.
 Missiology is an inherently interdisciplinary field of study focused on the historic and contemporary work of serving the church around the world.
 The primary disciplines that have long contributed to this field of study are cultural anthropology, history, and theology.
 The Certificate of Mission Studies at Wheaton brings together these fields, along with several others, to help students develop the analytical skills relevant to understand global missions work today.

 The core of the program is in Anthropology (ANTH 116 and ANTH 351), with options for research methods (SOC 482, ANTH 482, HIST 201), elective credits chosen from a variety of areas, and a final research project to be conducted as an independent study under the guidance of a faculty mentor in the field of the student's primary interest.